Rinchu93/cgal/Guidelines/Testing.md

 ```
 *Note: the `-j4` options of both `make` and `ctest` set the maximal number of jobs to run in parallel.
 Set it according to your number of CPU cores.*

+### Run only specific tests
-If you want run only one tests, you can use the `-R` option of CTest:
+If you want run only one test, or a selection of them, you can use the `-R` option of CTest:
 ```
 ctest -R <pattern>
 ```
 will run all tests matching the regular expression `<pattern>`
 ```
+That option `-R <pattern>` can be used several times in the same ctest run.

+### Verbose output
 If you pass the option `-V` (or `--verbose`), you will see the command lines used to run the tests, and the output of the tests.
 Otherwise, the output is only in the file `Testing/Temporary/LastTest.log` of your current build directory.

+### Dry-run of CTest
+If you pass `-N` to the ctest command line, CTest will make a dry-run: it will *display* the list of all tests it will launch, instead of launching them.
+You can pass both the options `-N -V` to see at the same time the command lines CTest will use.